-The Company holds its cash and cash equivalents and its derivative instruments with high-rated banks and financial institutions.
+The Company holds its cash and cash equivalents and its derivative instruments with highly-rated (mostly between A- to A by the leading global rating agencies) banks and financial institutions.
 Concentration risk is mitigated by not limiting the exposure to a single counter party.
-The Company has performed an expected credit loss ("ECL") calculation on the cash and cash equivalents accounts and presented the current balance net of the ECL provision.
+The Company has performed an ECL calculation on the cash and cash equivalents accounts and presented the current balance net of the ECL provision.